Ethereum 2.0 simply explained

 Staking on the updated network

+With the introduction of the Beacon Chain and the move to PoS, users of the Ethereum network are now able to stake ETH and to earn rewards for staking and keeping the network safe.
 The more ETH a validator stakes, the better their chances are of getting a validation task to receive rewards.
-By staking sufficient ETH, anyone can become a validator without needing top-performance computing power (like in the proof of work system), therefore reducing the electricity consumption of the network and making it more environmentally friendly.
+By staking sufficient ETH, anyone can become a validator without needing top-performance computing power.
+As of April 2023, stakers are able to withdraw their staked funds and rewards.

 This article does not constitute investment advice, nor is it an offer or invitation to purchase any digital assets.